omcodedthis/Breakout/README.md

 --------------------------------------------------------------------------------------------
 This program was a blast to write, having to apply the concept of decompostion to break the program down into smaller problems and tackling them was key in writing this.
-I havelearnt a lot from CS106A and this program is a testament of what I have gained so far.
+I have learnt a lot from CS106A and this program is a testament of what I have gained so far.